SkeltonThatcher/run-book-template/run-book-template.md

 ###Password and PII security###

-> What kind of security is in place for passwords and personally identifiable information?
+> What kind of security is in place for passwords and Personally Identifiable Information (PII)?
 Are the passwords hashed with a strong hash function and salted?

-_(e.g. Passwords are hashed with a 10-digit salt and SHA265)_
+_(e.g. Passwords are hashed with a 10-character salt and SHA265)_

 ###Ongoing security checks###